-Internships at Woolman
+Volunteer Internships at Woolman

 Internships provide opportunities for working, growing, and learning as part of the Woolman educational community.
-The experience enriches the lives of interns through a multitude of experiences and opportunities while simultaneously enriching the lives of students, campers, staff, and everyone else in the community through the presence and contributions of the interns.
+The experience enriches the lives of interns through a multitude of experiences and opportunities while simultaneously enriching the lives of students, campers, staff, and everyone else in the community through the presence and contributions of the volunteers.
 Interns are fully integrated into the life, work, and play of the Woolman community, and gain valuable knowledge and experience by taking responsibility for important aspects of its functioning.

 We accept 8 community interns per year -- the application deadline is March 1.

-Online Outreach Internship
+Online Outreach Volunteer Internship Program

 This position is available to 1 person per year, and involves working with technology and social media to spread the word about Woolman and build its online presence.
 Work includes posting blog articles, managing photo galleries, working with Facebook, Twitter and other social media, building and maintaining our website, and working with campus technology.
 This internship, like every position at Woolman, involves a rich community experience, and also includes participation in the Woolman intern seminar and community events.

-Dairy Farm Internship
+Dairy Farm Volunteer Internship